Energy Nutrition

 Polarity’s Maintenance Diet is vegetarian.
 For some people, this will be a major first step that has never been considered before.
 For others, it may be their normal diet.
 Your personal starting point will determine how long you spend on each of these diets and even whether or not you are willing/able to go further beyond this diet.
 If possible, spend at least 2 to 3 days on each diet.
 Keep a Food Diary for each day.
 Take special note of how you feel in the hours following a meal.

-The main pitfall I see when people switch to a vegetarian diet is that they swap carbs for meat.
+The main pitfall I see when people switch to a vegetarian diet is that they simply swap meat for carbs.
 The way that the body uses protein and carbohydrates for fuel is very different, as is the difference between diverse types of carbs—from pastries to root vegetables, leafy vegetables, and grains.
-There are two important factors — 1) simple vs complex carbohydrates, namely the speed of digestion into simple sugars; and 2) glycemic index, namely the amount of simple sugar going directly into the system.
+There are two important factors — 1) simple vs complex carbohydrates, namely the speed of digestion into simple sugars; and 2) glycemic index, namely the amount of simple sugar going directly into the sblood stream.
 Similarly, when people become gluten-free, they often increase the amount of carbs.
 And GF carbs tend to have a higher glycemic index.
-Ideally, you want low glycemic, complex carbs that won’t immediately spike your blood sugar and will be slowly released into the bloodstream.
+Ideally, you want a low glycemic, complex carbs that won’t immediately spike your blood sugar and will be slowly released into the bloodstream.

 2. Health Building Diet